+Communal areas None.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The garden grounds are arranged on all sides and laid to grass with gravel chipped areas and a tarmacadam driveway and parking area.
-Boundaries are formed in post and wire fencing and hedges.
+The garden grounds are arranged to the front, side and rear and laid to grass with a concrete driveway.
+Boundaries are formed in traditional stone built walls and post and paling fencing.
 Ceilings Visually inspected from floor level.
 Ceilings are lined in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are lined in plasterboard.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are lined in plasterboard. [ Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is if suspended timber design.
-I did not gain access into any sub-floor areas.
+Flooring throughout is of suspended timber design.
+I did not gain access into any sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a composite sink unit together with a range of floor and wall mounted storage units within the kitchen.
-Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber and glazed design.
+There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
+Skirtings and architraves are formed in timber with a painted finish and internal doors are of flush face timber or are of timber and glazed design.
+There is a timber tread and riser staircase linking the ground and first floors.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fireplace currently has an electric inset fitted.
+The original fireplace currently has an electric insert fitted.